Breckenridge

 Centrally located in downtown Breckenridge, Colorado

-Surrounded by evergreens and aspens, a mountain escape with hiking trails and ski access out the back door, while being only a few blocks from the heart of Main Street.
-A charming, three-star lodge-style hotel with ten suites and two brand-new Jacuzzi hot tubs for you to relax and unwind.
+Nestled among towering evergreens and aspens, this mountain retreat offers hiking trails and ski access right from your back door, all while being just a few blocks from the vibrant heart of Main Street.
+This charming, three-star lodge-style hotel features ten cozy suites and two brand-new Jacuzzi hot tubs, perfect for relaxing and unwinding after a day of adventure.

 LGBTQ+

-Nestled amidst the majestic Rocky Mountains, just two miles north of bustling Breckenridge, Colorado, lies the Bunk House Lodge.
-This historic Gay lodge offers a safe and welcoming space for the LGBTQ+ community and is also hetero-friendly.
-We are 420 friendly and allow legal use and sharing of marijuana within our lounge.
-We remain open and inclusive to all guests aged 21 and over.
+Tucked away in the breathtaking Rocky Mountains, just two miles north of lively Breckenridge, Colorado, you'll find the Bunk House Lodge.
+This historic LGBTQ+ friendly lodge provides a safe and welcoming environment for all guests, including those from the heterosexual community.
+We are 420 friendly and offer a designated lounge where the legal use and sharing of marijuana is allowed.
+Our doors are open to all guests aged 21 and over, ensuring an inclusive experience for everyone.

 Riverwalk Center